yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a position with specific details
+1. User requests to delete a position by name.

-2. AddressBook deletes a position with given details
+2. PlayBook verifies the position is not assigned to any players.
+3. PlayBook deletes the position.

+    Use case ends.

 **Extensions**

 * 1a.
-Position detail is invalid
+Position name is invalid (contains non-alphanumeric characters or spaces).

     * 1a1.
-AddressBook shows an error message
+PlayBook shows an error message.

       Use case ends.

+* 1b.
+Position does not exist.

+    * 1b1.
+PlayBook shows an error message.

+      Use case ends.

 * 2a.
-Position does not exist
+The position is assigned to one or more players.

     * 2a1.
+PlayBook shows an error message indicating the position cannot be deleted while assigned to players.

+      Use case ends.

+* 1c.
+Multiple delete parameters are provided (e.g., both position and player).

-AddressBook shows an error message
+    * 1c1.
+PlayBook shows an error message indicating only one entity can be deleted at a time.

       Use case ends.